open-frames

 Bags & Barbaras (2025 onwards) is an investigation into the person who is in a body – in a bag.

 While a motionless and faceless sack presents viewers with the challenge of interpreting what they see, a person with a face confronts us with the question of who appears in front of whom.
-What do we recognise or not and how can we relate to the very appearance of the body and person we become a witness of?

-The workshops prepare us based on our personal needs and possibilities for moments of ritualised resonance: moments in which bodies and people are initially veiled and silently present before becoming visible and allowing processes of identification to begin.
+The workshops prepare us based on our personal needs and possibilities for moments of ritualised resonance: moments in which bodies and people are initially veiled and silently present before becoming (partly) visible and allowing processes of identification to begin.

 Witnesses can leave acoustic or visual traces of their experience with a body that simply lies there, moves, is about to stand up, or unfolds before them as a landscape.